Contract for difference: Retail trading

 In the late 1990s, CFDs were introduced to retail traders.
 They were popularized by a number of UK companies, characterized by innovative online trading platforms that made it easy to see live prices and trade in real-time.
 The first company to do this was GNI (originally known as Gerrard & National Intercommodities).
 GNI provided retail stock traders with the opportunity to trade CFDs on LSE stocks through its innovative front-end electronic trading system, GNI Touch, via a home computer connected to the Internet.
-GNI’s retail service created the basis for retail stock traders to trade directly onto the Stock Exchange Electronic Trading Service (SETS) central limit order book at the LSE through a process known as direct market access (DMA).
+GNI's retail service created the basis for retail stock traders to trade directly onto the Stock Exchange Electronic Trading Service (SETS) central limit order book at the LSE through a process known as direct market access.
 For example, if a retail trader sent an order to buy a stock CFD, GNI would sell the CFD to the trader and then buy the equivalent stock position from the marketplace as a full hedge.

 GNI and its CFD trading service GNI Touch was later acquired by MF Global.
-They were soon followed by IG Markets and CMC Markets who started to popularize the service in 2000.
-Subsequently, European CFD providers such as Saxo Bank and Australian CFD providers such as Macquarie Bank and Prudential have made significant progress in establishing global CFD markets.
+They were soon followed by IG Markets and CMC Markets, which started to popularize the service in 2000.
+Subsequently, European CFD providers such as Saxo Bank and Australian CFD providers such as Macquarie Bank and Prudential made significant progress in establishing global CFD markets.

-Around 2001, a number of the CFD providers realized that CFDs had the same economic effect as financial spread betting in the UK except that spread betting profits were exempt from Capital Gains Tax.
+Around 2001, a number of the CFD providers realized that CFDs had the same economic effect as financial spread betting in the UK, except that spread betting profits were exempt from capital gains tax.
 Most CFD providers launched financial spread betting operations in parallel to their CFD offering.
-In the UK, the CFD market mirrors the financial spread betting market and the products are in many ways the same.
-However, unlike CFDs, which have been exported to a number of different countries, spread betting, inasmuch as it relies on a country-specific tax advantage, has remained primarily a UK and Irish phenomenon.
+In the UK, the CFD market mirrors the financial spread betting market and the products are in many ways the same; the FCA defines spread betting as "a contract for differences that is a gaming contract".
+However, unlike CFDs, which have been exported to a number of countries, spread betting, which relies on a country-specific tax advantage, has remained primarily limited to the UK and Ireland.